Relativizing characterizations of Anosov subgroups, I: Coarse geometric conditions for subgroups

 \section{Coarse geometric conditions for subgroups}

 We introduce two coarse geometric conditions which are a priori stronger than the asymptotic conditions discussed above.
-The advantage of these coarse geometric properties is that they allow for a {\em local-to-global principle} similar to the one for Morse subgroups (cf. \cite[\S 7]{morse}) and hence define classes of discrete subgroups which are {\em structurally stable}.
+The advantage of these coarse geometric properties is that they allow for a {\em local-to-global principle} similar to the one for Morse subgroups (cf. \cite[\S 7]{morse}) and hence {\em both} define classes of discrete subgroups which are {\em all structurally stable} ({these stability results will be proven elsewhere}).
 These conditions are also sometimes easier to verify in concrete situations.
-These aspects will be discussed elsewhere.
 The main results in this section compare the coarse geometric conditions to asymptotic embeddedness (see Theorems~\ref{thm:RM->UR}, \ref{thm:RM=GF}, \ref{thm:str-ae} and \ref{thm:ae->str}).